iamluirio/face-morphing-java-android/README.md

     return triangles;
 }
 ```

+The following method reshapes the vertices from a MatOfInt object into a format suitable for further processing.
+It ensures that the number of rows in the input vertices matrix is a multiple of 3.
+It creates a new MatOfInt (reshapedVertices) with the appropriate dimensions to hold the reshaped vertices, and iterates through the rows of the input vertices matrix, each representing a triangle.
+For each triangle, it copies the vertex indices and converts them from double to int, and puts the reshaped vertex indices into the reshapedVertices matrix.

 ```Java
 public static MatOfInt reshapeVertices(MatOfInt vertices) {
     // Verifica se il numero di righe in vertices è multiplo di 3